spieswl/spieswl.github.io/_projects/2018-03-29-point-cloud-image-fusion-cuda.md

 The last goal could be specifically outlined as **take an input 2D image, fuse it with known depth information from other sources, and pack the point vectors into a Point Cloud format file (PCD).**

-While the skeleton code I put together achieves **Goal 3** with a fairly simple kernel (_shown below_), this code contains a little bit of everything: block / thread indexing, padding input data to neatly fit in shared device memory, use of constant (_texture_) memory, and some bitwise operations.
+While the skeleton code I put together achieves **Goal 3** with a fairly simple kernel (_shown below_), this code contains some boilerplate features: block / thread indexing, padding input data to neatly fit in shared device memory, use of constant (_texture_) memory, and some bitwise operations that can be easily changed out later.

 ```cpp
 __global__ void convertImgToPCD(unsigned char* image, float* depth, float* PCD, size_t img_rows, size_t img_cols)